ivan-demchenko/socketsAssets/README.md

 It is also possible to load a separate file or an array of files or even a whole directory.

-Imageine you have a directory, like this:
+Imagine you have a directory, like this:

 ```
 ...